 Without Donor Restriction - These include net assets whose use is not restricted by donors, even though their use may be limited in other respects, such as by contract or by board designation.
 Net assets without donor restriction generally result from revenues generated from contributions and by receiving interest from investments less expenses incurred.
 Contributions that are purpose or time restricted by the donor are reported as increases in unrestricted net assets if the restrictions expire in the year in which the contributions are recognized.
-At December 31, 2018, the Organization had unrestricted net assets of \$499,729.
+At December 31, 2019, the Organization had unrestricted net assets of \$663,737.

 With Donor Restriction - The Organization reports gifts of cash and other assets as support with donor restriction if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires-that is when a stipulated time restriction ends or the purpose of the restriction is accomplished-net assets with donor restriction are reclassified to net assets without donor restriction and reported in the statement of activities as net assets released from program or time restrictions.
 Donor restrictions may also result in permanently restricted net assets, where resources are to be maintained permanently but permit the Organization to expend all the income (or other economic benefits) derived from the donated assets.
 Restricted donations that are received and spent within the same year are classified as being without donor restrictions in the accompanying statement of activities.
-There were no donor restricted net assets at December 31, 2018.
+There were no donor-restricted net assets at December 31, 2019.

 Functional Allocation of Expenses - Expenses that can be identified with a specific program or supporting service are charged directly to the related program or supporting service.
 The Organization allocates expenses to program and general support based on the nature of the expense.
+FBW uses salary allocation based on time and salary to allocate many indirect costs.

 (A California Nonprofit Public Benefit Corporation)

 Notes to Financial Statements

-December 31, 2018
+December 31, 2019